shyamsg/JellyBelly/README.md

     -h 		        This help  message.

 # Usage

+## Input Data
-  JellyBelly can be executed on any type of DNA nucleotide data.
-There is only one thing to consider.
-If you are runing JellyBelly on sequencing reads, make shure to set the -C flag.
+  JellyBelly can be executed on any type of DNA nucleotide data in the FASTA/FASTQ format.
+There is only **one** thing to consider.
+If you are runing JellyBelly on **sequencing reads**, make shure to set the **-C** flag.
 This will have a two fold efect:

   1. The entire sequencing library will be encoded in a single spaced kmer vector.
-  2. Only lexicographically smallest kmers will be computed.
+  1. Only lexicographically smallest kmers will be computed.
 Reads coming from random fragments can be from either the forward or reverse strand.

+  For example:

   Assuming the sequencing library "my_seq.fq.gz", and the spaced kmer file "SpacedKmer_K10_S5.bin" you can run JellyBelly in the following way:

     JellyBelly -f my_seq.fq.gz -s SpacedKmer_K10_S5.bin -C > output.txt

   output.txt will be a tab separated text file with a count between 0 and 1 inclusive for each spaced kmer.
-The number of counts depends on the length of the spaced kmer and is equal to 4^S where S is the length of the spaced kmer.
+The number of counts (number of spaced kmers) depends on the length of the number of ones in the spaced kmer mask and is equal to 4^S where S is the the number of ones in the mask.

+  JellyBelly's output values are scaled spaced kmer counts ranging from 0 to 1 includisve.
+I will add another option for raw output (actual counts).
+Spaced kmer count values are sorted lexicographcally eg. first value corresponds to AAA..A second to AAA..T and so on.

   output.txt

+      1	  2	  3	  	4^S

     0.245	0.014	0.547	...
 0.436

   If you are running JellyBelly on assembled contigs or reference genomes.
 Every sequence in a fasta file will be encoded into a spaced kmer vector.
 If you want a set of sequences to be encoded into a single vector you will have to concatenate them.
 I will soon add another option for computing a single vector from a set of sequences.

-  JellyBelly will output spaced kmer vectors to stdout.
-Each value in the output vector is a scaled spaced kmer count.
-I will add another option for raw output.
-Kmer count values are sorted lexicographcally eg. first value corresponds to AAA..A second to AAA..T and so on.

 # spaced kmer file and how to compute them